Date

 'What Is It Like?' is a group exhibition guest curated by Helen Starr which explores the nature of subjective vs objective reality.

-The exhibition, featuring a cohort of international artists, references Thomas Nagel’s 1974 paper What Is It Like to Be a Bat?, critiquing reductive materialism—the belief that consciousness can be fully explained through physical processes—by emphasizing the importance of subjective experience, or qualia.
+The exhibition, featuring a cohort of international artists, references Thomas Nagel’s 1974 paper 'What Is It Like to Be a Bat?', critiquing reductive materialism—the belief that consciousness can be fully explained through physical processes—by emphasizing the importance of subjective experience, or qualia.

+Through this exhibition Starr explores the idea of the brain as a reality-rendering machine, suggesting that our perceptions are constructed rather than directly represented.
 Through non-lexical, sensory experiences, the exhibition’s artworks embody these philosophical questions, with each artist using playable and non-playable characters to explore the tension between what is real and what is performed.
 Just as Nagel suggests that we cannot fully know what it’s like to be a bat, Starr invites reflection on the inherent limits of understanding other minds—whether human, animal, or artificial.
+The exhibition celebrates how artists use digital tools and AI techniques to craft cultural meaning, bridging creativity, innovation and humanity into our rapidly evolving technological landscape.

-What is it Like?, made with support form the British Council under the UK/Poland Season 2025, was presented at arebyte, London first and now travels to WRO Art Centre, in Wroclaw.
+'What Is It Like?', made with support form the British Council under the UK/Poland Season 2025, was presented at arebyte, London first and now travels to WRO Art Centre, in Wroclaw.

 28.02 - 04.05.2025 - Exhibition at arebyte Gallery, London